Adventure to a place like nowhere else!

 Bakers Island is a private island.
 There is no public access.
 But guess what?
 You can visit the Light Station this summer with Essex Heritage!

 Bakers Island Light Station is located on Bakers Island in Salem Sound, a 60 acre island with a large summer colony.
 The 10 acre light station is located in the northwest quadrant of the island, and has been owned and operated by the federal government since 1798.
 The rest of the island is in private ownership including the Bakers Island Wharf.
 Currently the only way for the public to access the island is aboard our landing craft the Naumkeag.

 The deed to historic Bakers Island Light Station was transferred on August 27, 2014 from the United States government to the Essex National Heritage Commission (Essex Heritage).
-Thanks to all of the Bakers Backers, restoration is well underway on the masonry lighthouse, two keepers’ houses, lantern and oil buildings.
+Thanks to all of the Bakers Backers, restoration was completed on the masonry lighthouse, two keepers’ houses, lantern and oil buildings.

 With your amazing help, Essex Heritage exceeded our $30,000 fundraising goal on Kickstarter to restore the historic Bakers Island Lighthouse!
 We really can't say it enough, so we'll say it again here.
 Thank you.
 Thanks to all of you who shared the project, and a special BIG THANKS (and our undying love) to all the Bakers Backers for pledging.
 We are profoundly grateful for all of your support.

 With love (and LIGHT),

 by Jim McAllister

 At the mouth of Salem Harbor, closer to Manchester than to Salem, and inaccessible to the public, is an enchanting, 60-acre tract of land known as Bakers Island.

 Where Bakers Island got its name is not known.
 It dates back at least to 1631 when the island was claimed by the newly organized Commonwealth of Massachusetts and its governor, John Winthrop.